Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

     1. TEST: # We declare a label named TEST, because
     2. :TEST # We are writing the address of this label.
-    3. # Note that there’s two value written because an
+    3. # Note that there’s two values written because an
     4. # address is 2 bytes

 #### _b- Basic jump_